Defamation law attorney Aaron Kelly answers questions about the limits on free speech.

-Are There Limits To Freedom Of Speech?
+Are There Limits On Free Speech?

 What are some common censorship targets?

 Remember the PIPA and SOPA drama?
-Well, now we have the Cyber Intelligence Sharing Protection Act (CISPA) — yet another attempt to curtail cybercrimes.
+Well, now we have the Cyber Intelligence Sharing Protection Act (CISPA) — yet another attempt to curtail cyber crimes.
 A proposed amendment to the National Security Act of 1947, CISPA was introduced in October 2011, and like SOPA and PIPA, is currently being tweaked and re-drafted to address public concerns.

 CISPA Explained In Plain English

-The Two Main CISPA Provision Proposals That have People Talking
+Two CISPA Provision Proposals Have People Talking

-Why People Are Concerned About CISPA
+Why Professionals Are Concerned About CISPA

-CISPA’s authors insist the bill’s intention is to thwart baddies by sharing certain cyber threat intelligence and information between cybersecurity entities and the intelligence community.
+CISPA’s authors insist its purpose is to thwart baddies by sharing certain threat information between digital platforms and the intelligence community.
 And while cyber attack threats are a reality, CISPA, by design, allows the government to act upon arbitrary evidence.

-Will The Government Become Overmighty?
+Will The Government Become Over-mighty?

 If You Can’t Say Something Nice About the Government, Don’t Say Anything At All!